Guardians of the Lost Code: Production

 This Mexican-American animated adventure film uses both traditional animation and computer animation, produced by Santo Domingo Animation and directed by Benito Fernández, his directorial debut.
 The pre-production work was done in Toon Boom Storyboard Pro (animatics and storyboards).
-The post-production was done in Adobe After Effects (compositing and visual effects), Adobe Photoshop (background art), Autodesk Maya (computer animation), DigiCel FlipBook (rough animation), Pencil and Paper (hand drawn animation) and Toon Boom Harmony (digital ink-and-paint) to uses of hybrid of 2D animation and 3D animation.
+The post-production was done in Adobe After Effects (compositing and visual effects), Adobe Photoshop (background art), Autodesk Maya (computer animation), DigiCel FlipBook (clean-up animation), Pencil and Paper (hand drawn rough animation) and Toon Boom Harmony (digital ink-and-paint) to uses of hybrid of 2D animation and 3D animation.

 Music

 The film's original score was composed by Juan Manuel Langarica.
-Notable songs also uses several scenery tracks such as Sweet Dreams Are Made Of This 91' Remix by Eurythmics, Puttin On The Ritz by Taco Ockerse, Oh Yeah by Yello, Blitzkrieg Bop by Ramones, Godzilla by Blue Öyster Cult and AbraCadabra by Steve Miller Band credits only.
+Notable songs also uses several scenery tracks such as Sweet Dreams Are Made Of This 91' Remix by Eurythmics, Puttin' On The Ritz by Taco Ockerse, Oh Yeah by Yello, Blitzkrieg Bop by Ramones, Godzilla by Blue Öyster Cult and AbraCadabra by Steve Miller Band credits only.